Harold Ballard: Canadian Football League

 In the early 1970s, Ballard made an application for a second Canadian Football League team to be based in Toronto, to play at Varsity Stadium.
 At the time, the CFL still consisted of two autonomous conferences.
 Ballard's application would have required the unanimous consent of the four Eastern Football Conference owners to have been approved under the rules in effect at the time.
 In the West, CFL teams had come under significant pressure resulting from the introduction of WHA franchises in the four largest Western markets, therefore Western Football Conference teams were generally supportive of Ballard's efforts to become a CFL owner.
-However, hostility to Ballard's overture from the Toronto Argonauts (then owned by Ballard's former partner John Bassett) ensured it never went anywhere.
+However, hostility to Ballard's overture from the Toronto Argonauts (then owned by Ballard's former partner John W. H. Bassett) ensured it never went anywhere.

 In 1974, when Bassett put the Toronto Argonauts up for sale, Ballard offered to buy the team for $3 million, but his offer was rejected.
 Shortly after, Ballard tried to buy the Hamilton Tiger-Cats from owner Michael DeGroote, but that offer was also rejected.
 Three money-losing seasons later, in January 1978, DeGroote contacted Ballard and sold him the club for $1.3 million.
 Federal Labour Minister John Munro—from Hamilton—led an unsuccessful campaign against the deal, while Bassett, having sold the Argos to William R. Hodgson by this time, was also unable to intervene.
 Later that year, Ballard blocked Bassett's attempt to repurchase the Argos.
 However, Ballard did not object the following year when Hodgson sold his stake in the Argos to Carling O'Keefe notwithstanding the fact the brewer also owned a team in the WHA (the Quebec Nordiques).

 The Tiger-Cats made the playoffs every year under Ballard's ownership and played in four Grey Cup championship games, losing in 1980, 1984 and 1985 before finally winning the Cup in 1986.
 As owner of the Tiger Cats, Ballard claimed to be losing a million dollars a year.
 In 1986, Ballard publicly called the Tiger Cats a bunch of overpaid losers.
 After the Tiger Cats beat the Toronto Argonauts in the 1986 Eastern Final, Ballard said "You guys may still be overpaid, but after today, no one can call you losers."
 A few days later, the Tiger Cats won the 1986 Grey Cup by beating the Edmonton Eskimos 39–15 and Ballard said it was worth every penny.

 During his tenure as owner of the Tiger-Cats, Ballard for a short time had the Tiger-Cats logo painted at centre ice of Maple Leaf Gardens in place of the blue Maple Leaf.

 Ballard sold the team to businessman David Braley on February 24, 1989.
 During his tenure, he repeatedly threatened to move the franchise to Toronto (70 km north).
 He had claimed losses in excess of $20 million over 11 seasons with the Tiger-Cats.